Junchao2018/Hyperspectral-Recovery/README.md

 # Hyperspectral-Recovery
-The source code is for paper "Deep learning based hyperspectral recovery from a single RGB image" (submitted to Optics Letters).
+The source code is for paper "Deep learning based hyperspectral recovery from a single RGB image".

+If you use the code, please cite the following paper:

+Junchao Zhang, Yuanyuan Sun, Jianlai Chen, Degui Yang and Rongguang Liang.
+Deep learning based hyperspectral recovery from a single RGB image.
+Optics Letters, 2020.
+(Accepted)